SammyEnigma/android-system/README.md

 ```

 ### Access to `/data/system/*`:
 This is a extremely powerful place in your system.
 It includes **A LOT** of system information and protected databases.
-This includes files such as `appops.xml` which is where a lot of app info and whatnot is stored.

 ### Direct r/w to `system`, `secure`, and `global` settings.
 You can find the db files at `/data/system/users/0`, like `/data/system/users/0/settings_global.xml`.